Healthcare and Life Sciences

 “Mindful of BMS’s unique research and development commitments, we brought together teams of researchers and technologists to build a transformational, technology-powered capability.
 This cross-functional collaboration was underpinned by what we internally refer to as taking a ‘First Principles’ approach—a commitment to explore every challenge with a fresh perspective.
 That mentality drove every aspect of this initiative, from team structure and operations to resource allocation, skill matching, technology procurement and integration, strategic partnerships, and even communications.
 By building this solution from the ground up, we created a modern, fit-for-purpose research technology capability designed to meet BMS’s rapidly evolving research and development needs,” said Bill Mayo, Senior Vice President, Research IT at BMS.

-While BMS has been investing in computational science and AI capabilities for years, the sudden, explosive growth left them with a fragmented landscape that no longer met the needs of today’s scientists.
+While BMS has been investing in computational science and AI capabilities for years, the sudden, explosive growth left them with a landscape that no longer met the needs of today’s scientists.
 With strict resource constraints, BMS needed a more efficient solution to manage its systems.
 BMS has also leveraged cloud-based technology for research computing for several years, taking advantage of speed to deploy, flexibility to change, and the ability to scale as needed.

 In 2023 however, it was clear that the GPU market had different dynamics.
 GPU scarcity drove cloud costs up and limited availability.
 Uncertainty in how they would be consumed and the pace of change made forecasting almost impossible.
 The net effect was that researchers were spending time trying to predict their needs and worrying about costs instead of focusing on what matters—their research.
 These hurdles prevented scientists from efficiently conceiving of and running new experiments, creating high opportunity costs and slowing innovation for patients.